 What are Challah Rolls?

-The fluffy and flakey challah that we think of today has evolved over the years.
-The New York Times shares how the dough has evolved from flatbread to a bread full of spices and almost everything in between.
-It's no wonder challah is such a beloved dish!
+The fluffy and flaky challah that we think of today has evolved over the years.
+The New York Times shares how the dough has evolved from flatbread to bread full of spices and almost everything in between.
+It's no wonder challah is such a beloved dish.

 From a culinary perspective, challah is known as an enriched dough.
-Enriched doughs are ones made with fat and sugar.
+Enriched doughs are made with fat and sugar.
 What's unique about challah is the noticeably higher amount of eggs in the recipe.
-This contributes to the yellow-ish crumb.
+This contributes to the yellowish crumb.

 Depending on the recipe, challah can contain milk and sometimes butter.

 Challah buns require a few ingredients, many of which are common in all enriched dough recipes:

 Active dry yeast: Yeast, of course, is the reason our dough is able to rise and turn into a beautiful roll.
 If you only have instant yeast on hand, you can substitute active dry yeast for 3 teaspoons (9 grams) of instant yeast.

 Honey: Honey not only contributes to the texture of the crumb but also the flavor of these rolls.
 If you have any leftover honey after making this recipe, you could also make some delicious honey butter to eat on the challah rolls.